gunez/weatherforecast/README.md

 Caching is done via Spring cachable annotation.
 If a city is queried before in current day, the values are returned from cache.
 Cache is cleaned every day in 00:00.

 Cache cleaning is done in CacheCleanerConfig by using scheduler.

+### Validation

+Validations of an input city name is done by validation annotation.
+It is created under validator package.
+This CityValidator checks the name of the city if it other then letter or comma, it invalidates the input.
+In addition to this, city name cannot have more than 128 character.
+In case of having an input more than 128 characters, the input will be invalidated again.

 ## Notes